tastytea/mastorss/README.md

 # Usage

 Put watchwords.json into `~/.config/rss2mastodon/`.
 Launch with profile name.
-In the first run nothing is tooted, only the newest entry is saved.
+In the first run only the newest entry is tooted.

-In the next run only newer entries are tooted.
+The profile can't be named "global".

 ## Error codes